mwaliahmad/CodeWars_Problems/CONTRIBUTING.md

 1. You can contribute in terms of Code
 2. You can contribute in terms of explanation of Problems

+## IT IS IMPORTANT THAT YOUR FILE NAME IS SAME AS PROBLEM NAME

 ## Following the procedure, you can make your contribution with ease.

 ### Step 0